 A unified framework for the sampling process was proposed in [23], which views different sampling processes as various paths in Wasserstein space (WS).
 However, Taghvaei highlighted in [22] that infinitely many flows can correspond to the same paths in WS, leading to non-uniqueness issues in filtering cases.
-Taghvaei and Mehta addressed this for filtering problems by establishing an optimal transportation (OT) formulation for EnKF [24] [22].
-This method was recently extended to linear systems with correlated noises in [25].
+Taghvaei and Mehta addressed this for filtering problems by establishing an optimal transportation (OT) formulation for EnKF [22][24].
+This method was recently extended to linear systems with correlated noises in [25] and a preliminary nonlinear attempt in [26].
 This work aims to generalize Taghvaei's framework to prediction and smoothing problems.
-Inspired by the McKean-Vlasov stochastic differential equation (SDE) which is a type
+Inspired by the McKean-Vlasov stochastic differ-